-- Doubling of MR28/1 from Sandbaai to Hermanus - Upgrading of MR269 from Hermanus to Caledon Hemel-en- Aarde road - Upgrading of DR1205 from Gansbaai to Elim - Upgrade DR1214 Franskraal - Regravel DR 1264 Kleinmond - Planning of the Hermanus by-pass road.
+- Doubling of MR28/1 from Sandbaai to Hermanus Status: Completed - Upgrading of MR269 from Hermanus to Caledon Hemel-en- Aarde roadl Status: In Progress - Upgrading of DR1205 from Gansbaai to Elim Status: Completed - Upgrade DR1214 Franskraal Status: Completed - Regravel DR 1264 Kleinmond Status: Completed - Reseal sections of the R44 from Rooi Els to the intersection with the R43.
+Status: Completed - Planning of the Hermanus by-pass road.
 (The Provincial Department of Transport is investigating the possibility of relocating the existing provincial road (Main Road 28/1 also known as the R43) so that it by-passes Hermanus.
 This investigation forms part of a much larger Transportation Master Plan for the whole Overstrand area (Rooi Els to Pearly Beach).
 The study started in 2011 and the study has been completed in August 2014.
-The first joint stakeholder engagement process in terms of the National Environmental Management Act 107 of 1998 (NEMA) Environmental Impact Assessment (EIA) Regulations, 2010 and the National Water Act 36 of 1998 (NWA has taken place on 8 December 2014.
-The scope is the construction of an approximately 3 km long Hermanus CBD bypass, north of Hermanus, to alleviate congestion in Hermanus in the medium term.
+This project is in the Environmental Impact Assessment Phase.